 In 1982, Gaventa published his groundbreaking book, Power and Powerlessness: Quiescence and Rebellion in an Appalachian Valley, a study to uncover the “hidden faces of power” in the Clear Fork Valley in Central Appalachia.
 The research documented how an absentee British company owned much of the land in the valley and how it extracted resources and wealth without benefitting the region.

 Gaventa served as director of Highlander Center from 1993 to 1996.
 From 2011-2014, he served as the director of the Coady International Institute and Vice-President of International Development at St. Francis Xavier University in Nova Scotia, Canada.
-He is currently living in England, where he is the Director of Research at the Institute of Development Studies at the University of Sussex.
+As of January 2022, he lives in England, where he is the Director of Research at the Institute of Development Studies at the University of Sussex.